eriksencosta/percentage/lib/dokka.md

-# Module Percentage
+# Module Posotos

-The Percentage library makes percentage calculations easy:
+Posostos is a library that makes percentage calculations easy in Kotlin:

     150 * 5.5.percent()          // 8.25
     150 decreaseBy 5.5.percent() // 141.75